New and expectant mothers at work, what should I have in place?

 What is a risk assessment for new and expectant mothers?

 A risk assessment for new and expectant mothers is simply a method to determine any risks which the mother would be exposed to in her workplace.
 Your workplace risk assessment should already consider any risks to female employees of childbearing age and, in particular risks from working conditions or the use of physical, chemical or biological agents.
-When you are informed of an employee who is pregnant, breast feeding or has given birth within the last six months, you should check to see if any new risks have arisen.
+When you are officially informed of an employee who is pregnant, breast feeding or has given birth within the last six months, you should check to see if any new risks have arisen.
 This is accomplished by looking at the factors in her work activities which could cause harm to her or her child.
 From this assessment, precautions can be determined to make sure that risks are reduced and to prevent any harm being realised.
+You need to do a specific risk assessment for the individual.

-The first step of the assessment is to identify any hazards to which pregnant women may be exposed.
+The first step of the assessment is to identify any hazards to which expectant mothers may be exposed.
 In an office environment such risks would include inadequately designed workstations, manual handling activities and lone working, other workplaces may be more hazardous to the worker.
 Once hazards are identified it is necessary to decide who may be harmed; namely the mother, the child or both.
 It is necessary to evaluate the risks from the identified hazards and to decide on the precautions necessary to reduce the risks.
 The next step is to record the findings and detail the actions taken, and to inform the relevant personnel of those actions.
 Finally, it is necessary to keep the assessment under review as the pregnancy develops, to determine whether the precautions in place are still relevant, and whether there has been any change in the workplace or work activities.
+You can use/ review the same risk assessment for a new mother returning to work.

 As with any risk assessment, it needs to be suitable and sufficient to make sure that the risks are clearly identified.
 It is essential that the person conducting the risk assessment is competent to carry out the task, and has access to relevant information and support.